kaustubhk24/blog-portfolio/blog/2020-08-28-write-a-java-program-to-find-the-second-smallest-element-in-an-array.md

 ---
-title: Write a Java program to find the second smallest element in an array.
+title: Write a java program to find the second smallest element in an array.
 date: 2020-08-28T15:57:00+00:00
 author: Kaustubh Kulkarni
 author_title: Programmer